 Where sitename must be replaced with the name of your site.

-mod_ssl_ca can be one of the following directories:
+The Zotonic security directory can be in one of the following directories:

 If there is a directory